bperlik/minimal-mistakes/_posts/2017-10-12-test-driven-development.md

 ---
-layout: single
+layout: posts
-title:  "TDD"
+title:  "Test Driven Development"
-toc: true
-toc: "Table of contents"
-toc_icon: "cog"
 ---

->First solve the problem, then write the code.
+>"First solve the problem, then write the code."
->                            __ John Johnson
+>                            - John Johnson

  I love Test Driven Development (TDD) because it makes you focus your coding efforts to a specific task, like mini Agile Scrum sprints.
 Having written some code years ago before TDD was used, I noted how much it speeds up the process and saves a lot of wasted effort in writing and debugging.